 Often woven into these steps is a process of increasing your body awareness.
 Sometimes, this is done through simple exercises like gentle breathing.
 At other times, it’s a more complicated process of guiding you to understand how your emotions are being expressed in your body.
 With this new awareness, you can feel more confident, more present in your daily life, and able to feel more deeply.
 The work ends when your goals have been met, or you feel ready to move on.
 Give me a call or email me, and I will be happy to talk about how I could help you.

-In certain situations, the work will include EMDR, a helpful tool for moderating the impact of overwhelming experiences.
+In certain situations, the work will include EMDR, a helpful tool for integrating overwhelming experiences.
 EMDR (Eye Movement Desensitization and Reprocessing) takes a unique approach to therapy.
 It bypasses the brain’s logical processes and works directly with the wounded parts that experience things as felt senses and feelings.
 Research has shown EMDR to be an effective way to reduce physical and emotional distress and shift negative thought patterns.